-We take a look at the best books about hiking, from thrilling adventure stories to technical trail guides and everything in between
+We take a look at some of the best books about hiking, from thrilling adventure stories to technical trail guides and everything in between

-We’ve used Amazon and Goodreads’ bestsellers lists along with some personal favourites to put together a list of what we believe to be the best books about hiking.
+We’ve used Amazon and Goodreads’ bestsellers lists along with some personal favourites to put together a list of what we believe to be some great books about hiking.

 by Cheryl Strayed

 This best-selling memoir (now a feature film) charts the story a 22-year-old who took the bold and impulsive decision to hike more than 1,000 miles of the Pacific Crest Trail.

 2. A Walk Across America

 Twenty-five years ago, a disillusioned young man set out on a walk across America.
 This is the book he wrote about that journey – a classic account of the reawakening of his faith in himself and his country.